leske42/Foundations/UB/README.md

 So, the answer to *what is Undefined Behavior?* is quite simple: UB is everything in your code, the behavior of which is either not defined in the standard at all, or is *defined explicitly as undefined.*

-## Part II - Is UB the same as Segmentation Fault?
+## Part II.
+Is UB the same as Segmentation Fault?

 I purposefully began the second part of my presentation with a question that seems very stupid at first glance.
 I have noticed that UB in the context of 42 curriculum (especially around Libft and the "NULL protection debate") is often discussed as "something in your code that **results in** Segmentation Fault".
 If you look back at the **common examples** list is just presented, you can indeed notice that if you put these in your code in practice, most of it will likely produce a segfault.
 But none of us ever got segfault on integer overflow or omitting a newline from the end of a file, so the answer to the question in the title seems quite straightforward.